VonStroheim/thebooking/README.txt

 == Description ==

-TheBooking lets you create different kind of services which customers can book though a modern calendar widget.
+TheBooking lets you create different kinds of services which customers can book though a modern calendar widget.

 Define the availability times, closing days, even locations.

 Collect customers data through a reservation form using the built-in form builder.

+== Getting started ==

 == Contribute ==